173TECH/sayn/docs/parameters.md

 ### In Python Tasks

-`parameters` can be accessed in `python` tasks via the SAYN API.
-The `parameters` are stored on the `sayn_config` attribute of the `Task` object and can therefore be accessed with `self.sayn_config.parameters`.
-For example, you could have the following `python` task code to access parameters:
+`parameters` can be accessed in `python` tasks via the SAYN API as they are stored on the Task object:

+* `self.sayn_config.parameters`: accesses the project `parameters` set in `project.yaml` and `settings.yaml`.
+* `self.parameters`: accesses the task's `parameters`.

+For example, you could have the following `python` task code to access your project parameters:

 ```python
 from sayn import PythonTask